salveranushika/Core-Image-and-Vision/README.md

-# Detecting Human Body Poses in an Image
+# Detecting human body poses in an image

 Locate people and the stance of their bodies by analyzing an image with a PoseNet model.